China–Kyrgyzstan border: Border crossings

 Historically the Bedel Pass, further east along the Tian Shan mountains, has also been used.
 In 2024, it was re-opened under a simplified regime.
 The full-scale development is scheduled for completion in 2027.

 Historical maps

-Historical maps of the China-Kirghiz SSR border from north to south (west to east) from the International Map of the World and Operational Navigation Chart, middle & late 20th century:
+Historical maps of the China–Kirghiz Soviet Socialist Republic border from north to south (west to east) from the International Map of the World and Operational Navigation Chart, middle and late 20th century: